 Your body starts to secrete insufficient insulin in your blood as a result of sleeplessness.
-You can read about the causes of insomnia and how to prevent them here if you are struggling with sleeplessness.
+You can read about the causes of insomnia and how to prevent them from here if you are struggling with sleeplessness.

 8. Quit smoking.

-Smoking increases your chances of developing diabetes Type 2, Liver disease, kidney and lung damage among other health challenges.
+Smoking increases your chances of developing diabetes Type 2, Liver disease, kidney, and lung damage among other health challenges.